vis4/tutorials/_posts/2012-02-06-creating-kml-maps-using-qgis.md

 QGis allows to export the selected paths by right clicking the selected layer and chosing ``Save selection as..``.
 Select the Keyhole Markup Language (KML) in the Format dropdown and chose a file name.

 That's it.
-Now you can import the KML file into FusionTables and start merging it with your data.
+Now you can import the KML file into tools like FusionTables and start merging it with your data.